12 Things You Need to Know

 Am I disabled?

-To receive benefits under a private LTD insurance company policy or the Social Security DIB or SSI program, you must have physical or mental health problems (or a combination) severe enough to keep you from working in any regular paying job for at least 12 months.
-The test isn’t whether or not you can do your job or even if nobody will hire you, the test is whether you are capable of doing any job available in the national economy based on your experience.
-By using an extensive set of regulations, the Social Security Administration will take into account your medical condition, your age, your abilities, training and work experience in determining your right to benefits.
+To receive benefits under a private LTD insurance company policy or the Social Security DIB or SSI program, you must have physical or mental health problems (or a combination) severe enough to keep you from working in any regular paying job for at least 12 months or can cause death, like cancer.
+The test isn’t whether or not you can do your job or even if nobody will hire you, the test is whether you are capable of doing any job available in the national economy based on your age, education, and experience.
+By using an extensive set of regulations, the Social Security Administration will take into account your medical condition, your age, your abilities, training, education, and work experience in determining your right to benefits.

 What do I do if I have been denied benefits?

 There are up to five (5) appeals.
-Over 90% of all applicants, in Texas, Oklahoma and Kansas, are denied benefits initially.
+Over 90% of all applicants are denied benefits initially.
 Therefore, if you are disabled, but have been denied benefits, you should call us immediately to file your appeal.
 We will help you file your appeal for free even if you don’t hire us.

 Do I need an Attorney?

-You have the right to have an Attorney represent you in your Social Security case.
+You have the right to have an Attorney represent you in your Social Security case actually, because you might be disabled for 20 or more years – it is a million dollar risk.
+Only people who are not considering how much they could lose fail to hire a Disability Lawyer.
 Statistics show Attorneys have been much more successful (about 70% more successful) than people representing themselves.
 There are a lot of confusing forms and procedures to wade through with the government.
-Whether you hire an Attorney is entirely up to you.
+Whether you hire a “Disability” Attorney is entirely up to you.
 If you do not hire an Attorney, you should be prepared to:

 - examine evidentiary exhibits for accuracy and admissibility